 Now we seem to have a dilemma.
 The law and court decisions clearly indicates that the roads in the subdivision belong to the lot owners.
-The property line is actually out to the center subdivision.
+The property line is actually out to the center of the road in front of the lots.
+The OFSRA has claimed ownership for years.
+OFSRA cannot give away something that it does not legally own.

-parcel.